 Embracing change is one of the most challenging yet exciting aspects of utilizing new technology.
 However, emerging use cases for technology can arise from anywhere in an organization.
-In fact, our data showed that 69% of influential business functions in North America now sit outside the IT department.
+In fact, our data showed that 63% of influential business functions now sit outside the IT department.
 (3a) This places increased responsibility on IT to help guide and advise the decision-making process owned by powerful non-IT stakeholders - enabling them to rally around a shared vision for their technology outcomes.
-Purchasing responsibility is almost equally shared 3b 52% IT 48% non-IT of technology purchasing decisions are influenced by functions outside the IT department 3a Key takeaways • We are in an era of decentralized technology purchasing decisions, with non-IT functions playing a greater role in determining their company's usage of technology.
+Purchasing responsibility is almost equally shared 3b 54% IT 46% non-IT of technology purchasing decisions are influenced by functions outside the IT department 3a Key takeaways • We are in an era of decentralized technology purchasing decisions, with non-IT functions playing a greater role in determining their company's usage of technology.